 Then I ended up stopping a couple of others and right now I am at my perfect amount.
 Taking on too many writing assignments at one time was definitely a mistake that I made.

 Don’t make the same mistake I did when looking for freelance writing gigs.
 I thought I could write for multiple blogs, but lets be for real, there are only so many personal finance topics that you can create in one week before you get extremely bored.

 Determine how many blogs or websites that you want to write for.
 Start out slowly by adding assignments one at a time.
 Decide how many websites you want to write for, and how many times per week or per month.
 Get the feeling for it and be 100% positive before you start adding more assignments to your list of things to do.

 I originally signed up for a ton of websites when I first started freelance writing online.
 I never sacrificed the quality just so that I could fit them all in, instead I started slacking on my own blog.
 I now write for two personal finance blogs and for one hotel in the Caribbean.
 I prefer this mix the best.

 There are many different blogs, websites, magazines and so on that you could possibly write for.
 And there are tons of topics that you can write about.
 What do you think you could write best about?
 Possible topics include: travel, fashion, home, do-it-yourself, personal finance (of course ), pets, family, and so on.

 However, not everyone can write about travel blogging, and if you never travel, then this is probably not the best bet for you.
 Stick to what you know when looking for freelance writing gigs and you will learn how to become a freelance writer quickly.

-3. Search for staff writing assignments and let your services be known.
+3. Search for staff writing assignments, freelance writing jobs, and let your services be known.

 How are people supposed to know that you are looking for a freelance writing position?
 Over the summer, I was asked to be a staff writer for a blog.
 The e-mail came out of nowhere, but after I received it, I started looking into staff writing further.
 Having a blog (as talked about before), helped people find me and consider me for their staff writing positions.